pac4j/jee-pac4j/README.md

 The following parameters can be defined:

-- `clientName` (optional): the client name to start or perform the authentication (the first one if it is a list of client names).
+- `clientName` (optional): the client name to start or perform the authentication (the first one if it is a list of client names separated by commas).
 If the authentication mechanism is specified via the *client_name* request parameter, it must match one of the client names
 - `configFactory`: the factory to initialize the configuration: clients and authorizers (only one filter needs to define it as the configuration is shared)
-- `authorizerName` (optional): the authorizer name which will protect the resource (it must exist in the authorizers configuration)
+- `authorizerName` (optional): the authorizer name (or a list of authorizer names separated by commas) which will protect the resource (they must exist in the authorizers configuration).
+By default (if blank), the user only requires to be authenticated to access the resource.

 This filter can be defined via dependency injection as well.
-In that case, the `configFactory` and `authorizerName` parameters are not necessary and the `setClients` and `setAuthorizer` methods must be used to define all the clients and the authorizer in charge of the resource protection.
+In that case, these parameters will be defined via setters.

 Define the appropriate `org.pac4j.core.authorization.AuthorizationGenerator` and attach it to the client (using the `addAuthorizationGenerator` method) to compute the roles / permissions of the authenticated user.